mgold95/mgold95.github.io/_posts/2014-11-18-pseudorandom-number-generation.md

 used extensively today, and it produces random numbers that are “good enough” for many applications.
 It is called the Linear Congruential Method.
 It goes like this: take the seed and multiply it by a really large number.
-Since computers use modular arithmetic, if the number is too large or too small after the multiplication (it probably will be), it will “wrap around.”
+Since computers use modular arithmetic, if the number is too large after the multiplication (it probably will be), it will “wrap around.”
 Normally when generating random numbers, this “wrap around” happens several hundred times.
 It’s sort of like spinning a wheel; it’s somewhat unpredictable where it will stop.
 After the multiplication, we add an “increment” to help prevent bad seeds as explained previously.
 That’s all there is too it!